-There are two types of claims that a person may file to receive social security benefits: Social Security Disability Insurance and Supplemental Security Income.
-Both types of claims have certain medical and technical requirements that must be met.
-Occasionally, even if a person is disabled they may not qualify for benefits based on these additional restrictions.
-Our attorneys will be able to assist you in determining if you qualify
+There are two types of claims that a person may file to receive Social Security benefits: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+Both types of claims have certain requirements that must be met.
+Occasionally, even if a person is disabled, they may not qualify for benefits based on these additional restrictions.
+Our attorneys will be able to assist you in determining if you qualify.

 “She answered all my questions and she was determined to get me the best settlement possible”- Cheryl P.